0xJeff1/inception42/README.md

   so the solution that pops on the top is to mount that means is to creat an isolated folder and refer to it inside the container using the -v
   "docker container run -it -v /path/to/thefile:new/file" then this conatainer will have a live view to the folder .
+  DOCKER volume is the second solution which is better and more efficient